 On the other hand, polyurethane with an oil base takes longer to dry and cure than water-based finishes but is more durable.
 The chemicals used need well-ventilated environmental conditions during application.

 Polyurethane varnish with an oil base resists moisture, heat, and solvents better.
 It is best suited for high foot traffic areas.
 This finish starts clear but ages to yellow or amber.

 Difference Between Drying and Curing Time of Polyurethane

 Drying phase consists of the time between polyurethane coats, whereas the curing time is when the wooden floors are fully available.
 When the poly dries, it no longer remains sticky and will be okay to hold.
 You may add one more coat if necessary.

 With socks on, you can step on the surface after the final coat has dried, but you shouldn’t put heavy items on it because it isn’t durable enough to withstand too much pressure.

 If you spill anything on it, it will sink into sanded wood, and you’ll have to repeat the process because it is hardly long-lasting, water-resistant, or useful.

 Different Types of Sheen

-High-gloss polyurethane has a completely shiny and slick appearance; thus, you can use it on indoor and outdoor wooden surfaces, although it takes a little longer to dry.
+High-gloss polyurethane provides a completely shiny and slick appearance, making it suitable for both indoor and outdoor wooden surfaces.
+However, it may take a little longer to dry compared to other finishes.

 Semi-gloss formulas have a shiny finish but don’t shine as bright as high-gloss alternatives.
 Because of its versatility, semi-gloss polyurethane dries as quickly as high-gloss polyurethane but almost as slow as satin.